Direct Detection vs Coherent Detection for 100G Metro Data Center Interconnect (DCI)

 Compared to direct detection, coherent detection can extract amplitude, frequency, and phase information from an optical carrier, and therefore can achieve much higher fiber capacity in the same bandwidth.

-Coherent detection uses digital signal processor (DSP) which can compensate for the large chromatic and polarization mode dispersion without the need for optical amplifiers and optical dispersion compensators.
+Coherent detection uses a digital signal processor (DSP) which can compensate for the large chromatic and polarization mode dispersion without the need for optical amplifiers and optical dispersion compensators.
 However, direct detection requires hardware resources or a smart optical line system for the compensation of mode dispersion.
 Therefore, coherent detection is much simpler than direct detection.

-Coherent detection networks require application-specific integrated circuit and digital signal processors that direct detection networks do not need.
+Coherent detection networks require application-specific integrated circuits and digital signal processors that direct detection networks do not need.
 This means that direct detection eliminates the significant costs of 100G transceivers, making it more attractive in terms of cost compared to coherent detection.

 The need for additional optical components as well as DSP in the coherent detect DCI results in not only higher cost but also higher power consumption.
 On the contrary, direct detection removes the power-hungry DSP, thus consuming less power than coherent detection systems.